WLAA: Expanded Band authorization

 On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to the newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz.
 WOKB was authorized to move from 1600 to 1680 kHz.
 A construction permit for the expanded band station was assigned the call letters WTIR (now WOKB) on April 12, 1999.

 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred.
 That could be the new assignment or the station could remain on the original frequency.
 However, this deadline has been extended multiple times, and both stations have remained authorized.
 One restriction is that the FCC has generally required paired original and expanded band stations to remain under common ownership.

 Call sign exchange

 On May 6, 2008, the two stations on 1600 and 1680 AM swapped call letters, with WOKB transferred to the expanded band station at 1680 AM, and WLAA moved to 1600 AM.
-1600 AM's call letters later changed to WNTF on November 13, 2017, and back to WLAA on June 1, 2018.
+The 1600 facility's call letters later changed to WNTF on November 13, 2017, and back to WLAA on June 1, 2018.

-As of 2018, the Regional Mexican "La Nueva Que Buena" format has moved to WKIQ 1240 AM in Eustis, Florida.
-AM 1600 then took on a Haitian Creole-language format.
+As of 2018, the Regional Mexican "La Nueva Que Buena" format moved to WKIQ.
+WLAA then took on a Haitian Creole-language format.